Following system colour scheme Selected dark colour scheme Selected light colour scheme

 Converting legacy metadata

-Tools MUST NOT use the contents of the license.text [project] key (or equivalent tool-specific format), license classifiers or the value of the core metadata License field to fill the top-level string value of the license key or the core metadata License-Expression field without informing the user and requiring unambiguous, affirmative user action to select and confirm the desired license expression value before proceeding.
+Tools MUST NOT use the contents of the license.text [project] key (or equivalent tool-specific format), license classifiers or the value of the Core Metadata License field to fill the top-level string value of the license key or the Core Metadata License-Expression field without informing the user and requiring unambiguous, affirmative user action to select and confirm the desired license expression value before proceeding.

 Tool authors, who need to automatically convert license classifiers to SPDX identifiers, can use the recommendation prepared by the PEP authors.